 Grandson meets grandfather.

-I decided to take action, bought a few from a nursery and did the best I could to implant them feel the presence
+I decided to take action, bought a few stalks from a nursery and did the best I could to implant them

-I returned to Pisa a couple of months later and it had worked: the young trees had found nourishment in the the remnants of the old ones.
+I returned to Pisa a couple of months later and some had taken roots: the young trees had found nourishment in the the remnants of the old ones.

-It was comforting to imagine that there was a physical as well as ideal continuity: the new and still frail tree stalk had somehow grafted with the mighty roots and experience of his grandfather.
+It was comforting to imagine that there was a physical as well as ideal continuity: the still frail youngster had somehow grafted with the mighty roots and experience of his grandfather.